Inventory management techniques: what are my options?

 Economic order quantity or the Wilson model

 This model, also called the EOQ method, is particularly suited to organizations that only manage a small amount of daily orders.
-In other words, for small and medium-sized businesses.
+In other words, it’s apt for small and medium-sized businesses..

 Companies order their raw materials and goods at certain times of the year.This technique is the simplest to implement, but entails making orders at regular intervals.

-- Products in category C are the least important, i.e., they represent the lowest annual consumption value.
-For this reason replenishment is less frequent.
-Generally, companies don’t store more than one item from this class and replenish it only when it is out of stock.
+- Products in category C are the least important, accounting for the lowest annual consumption value.
+For this reason, replenishment is less frequent.
+Generally, companies don’t store more than one item from this class and replenish it only when it’s out of stock.